 Mosquitoes, even though their size is small, care must be taken in keeping them away from you as diseases can be spread by them.
 An all natural mosquito repellent that doesn’t cause any side effects is your best option.

-This insect Vaporizer is offered in a 230 ml pack which is enough to last you for an estimated 1000 hours.
+This insect Vaporizer is offered in a 230 ml pack which is enough to last you for an estimated 1000 hours (usage subjected to environmental conditions).
 The repellent is vaporised using an absorbent pad, therefore eliminating the need for electricity

 Mozquit Repeller Aqua Spray is an entirely organic & natural mosquito repellent Singapore.
 We only use pure essential oils to naturally keep insects, insects and mosquitoes away from you and your loved ones.
 Aqua Spray contains no DEET or synthetic chemicals, and has been independently laboratory tested for efficacy – therefore it is safe and effective for the entire family!

 This 50ml bottle lasts for approximately 300 sprays and can be sprayed around the dark corners of the house, rooms, toilets, on schools bags & backpacks, potted plants.